 Lafayette students registered for honors can use this research assistance form to request a consultation session with a librarian.
 The more information you provide, the better we can prepare for our meeting with you.
 You can expect us to contact you within a few days of submitting the form.
 Librarians are happy to meet with you the semester before your thesis year and multiple times throughout the year.

 Zotero is a free, open-source tool that helps you create a personalized database of bibliographic references and automatically format those references into a bibliography in your preferred citation style.
 References can be imported from many online databases.
 Many honors students have found Zotero (or tools like it) invaluable for keeping track of and managing their citations throughout the year.
 Watch out for postings of occasional Zotero workshops or contact a reference librarian at firstname.lastname@example.org for an individual tutorial.

 Theses written by Lafayette students in years past are kept in Special Collections and College Archives on the second floor of Skillman Library and are available for use whenever Special Collections is open.
-(During the academic year, hours are 10:00-noon and 1:00-5:00, Monday through Friday.)
+(During the academic year, hours are 1:00 to 4:30, Monday through Friday, or by appointment.)
 Information about the honors theses in Special Collections is available in the Library Catalog.
 Search by author, title, or, for a list of theses written in a certain department, perform a keyword search for Lafayette and thesis and [department name], e.g. Lafayette and thesis and chemistry.

 Read tips from previous honors students about managing a yearlong research project:

 Noah Legner, Government and Law, 2017

 Noah Steinberg, Neuroscience, 2017